 How to Search a File in Linux

 Many times, you may need to search a file in Unix or to find a file in directory in Linux.
-Here’s how to search a file in Linux.
+You may need to do this as a standalone command, or from within shell script.
+There are several ways to locate one or more files in Linux.
+In this article, we will learn how to search a file in Linux.
 You can use it to search a file in Ubuntu, CentOS, Redhat, Fedora, and other Linux systems.

 How to Search a File in Linux